 needs, risk tolerance and time horizon.
 Past performance is not a guarantee of future results.

-emerging markets countries and covers approximately 85% of global equities.
+at least one year.
 It is not possible to invest directly in an index.

 Risk factors: The value of the Fund’s shares will change, and you could lose money on your investment.
-The performance of the Fund may fall
+Fixed income securities are subject to interest rate risk and, as such, the net asset value of the Fund may fall

 as interest rates rise.
 Investing in below investment grade securities may carry a greater risk of nonpayment of interest or principal than higher-rated bonds.
 The Fund may include a significant portion of its investments

 that will pay interest that is taxable under the Alternative Minimum Tax (AMT).
 Exempt-interest dividends the Fund pays may be subject to state and local income taxes.
 The portion of the dividends the Fund pays that